georgealromhin/laravel-crud-api/README.md

 # laravel crud api example

-It consist some common operations like create, edit , delete, update with implementation of image upload and update
+It consist some common operations like create, edit , delete, update with implementation of image upload and update.
+Sending Notifications To Telegram Messenger With Laravel.
+Sending Mail.

 ## Create project
 ```